Understanding Minnesota Special Education Recovery Services and Supports

 - Loss of learning or skills due to disruptions related to COVID

 The team needs to discuss whether new or different special education services and supports are needed to address these losses.
-The IEP meeting should be held as soon as practicable.
-Your child’s IEP team is required to send you an invitation to this meeting before December 1, 2021 .
+Your child’s IEP team is required to send you an invitation to this meeting as soon as practicable, but no later than December 1, 2021.
 This meeting can be part of an annual IEP meeting.

 The IEP team must consider 6 things when determining eligibility and deciding what kind of services are needed: